st-user/ojm-drone-remote/README.md

 ```
 (When you remove the line, 'ojm-drone-local' can't successfully resume the connection to the Tello.
 So now I slightly modify [gobot](https://github.com/hybridgroup/gobot/) [Tello](https://github.com/hybridgroup/gobot/tree/release/platforms/dji/tello) module. (https://github.com/hybridgroup/gobot/issues/793))

+Open the terminal different from the one that you run `node app.js` above, move to the project's root directory and run:

 #### macOS